ahmed-bhh/Forensics/README.md

 # SPIFFS Forensic Reader

-A simple forensic tool that reads a SPIFFS (SPI Flash File System) image and displays:
+A forensic tool that reads a SPIFFS (SPI Flash File System) image and displays:

 - **Directories** inferred from file paths
 - **Files** and their offsets